alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 Looking back, I could throw away 95% of this data and I'd be fine.
 There are some things that I'm glad I saved, but there's an awful lot of other stuff that I don't actually care about.
 I've never gone back to it, and I know I'm never going to look at it again.
-It's just noise, and it makes it harder to find that 5% I actually care about.
+Plus, my younger self was more interested in downloading than organising, so it's difficult to find that 5% I actually care about.

 I'm trying to simplify.
 My data is currently split across my internal disk and several external hard drives, and those external drives need to be replaced soon.